Personal access tokens

 Personal access tokens must be treated carefully.
 Read our token security considerations for guidance on managing personal access tokens (for example, setting a short expiry and using minimal scopes).

-At any time, you can revoke a personal access token.
+At any time, you can use the UI to revoke or, in GitLab 17.7 and later, rotate a personal access token.

 1. On the left sidebar, select your avatar.